-The sample size was selected to achieve a reasonably sized safety database in this population exposed to V114.
-The probability of observing at least 1 SAE in this study depends on the number of participants vaccinated and the underlying percentage of participants with a SAE in the study population.
+The probability of observing at least one SAE in this study depends on the number of participants vaccinated and the underlying incidence of participants with an SAE in the study population.
 Calculations below assume that 100% of the randomized participants will be evaluable for safety analyses.
-There is an 80% chance of observing at least 1 SAE among 67 participants in the V114 group if the underlying incidence of a SAE is 2.4% (1 of every 42 participants receiving the vaccine).
-There is a 50% chance of observing at least 1 SAE among 67 participants in the V114 group if the underlying incidence of a SAE is 1.0% (1 of 97 every participants receiving the vaccine).
-If no SAEs are observed among the 67 participants in the V114 group, this study will provide 97.5% confidence that the underlying percentage of participants with a SAE is <5.4 % (1 in every 19 participants) in the V114 group.
+There is an 80% chance of observing at least one SAE among 300 participants in the V114 group if the underlying incidence of an SAE is 0.5% (1 of every 187 participants receiving the vaccine).
+There is a 50% chance of observing at least one SAE among 300 participants in the V114 group if the underlying incidence of an SAE is 0.2% (1 of every 439 participants receiving the vaccine).
+If no SAEs are observed among 300 participants, this study will provide 97.5% confidence that the underlying percentage of participants with an SAE is <1.2% (one in every 82 participants).